DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claim(s) 1, 3-4, and 13-16 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Lampropoulos (US 20160250444 A1) in view of Stevens (WO 9630072 A1).
+Claim(s) 1, 3-4, 13-16, and 24-26 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Towne (US 5059177 A) in view of Lampropoulos (US 20160250444 A1), further in view of Stevens (WO 9630072 A1).

 Stevens, in the same field of endeavor of a catheter, discloses a braided structure contained within the outer catheter wall and extending from the proximal shaft segment to a proximal portion of the distal shaft segment that is 0.5 cm to 4 cm, inclusive, distal to the shaft bend (A supporting coil 42 may be provided in the distal portion of the first inner lumen 40 to prevent the catheter shaft 39 from kinking and to enhance radial rigidity and to maintain the transverse dimensions of first inner lumen 40 as the catheter 10 is advanced… The use of wire braid or coil 42 to maintain lumen roundness allows the endovascular device profile to be maximized and allows endovascular devices to be advanced through the lumen with minimum interference; Fig. 7-8 braided structure 42 which extends from a proximal shaft segment over a bend of the catheter in a distal shaft segment).

-It would have been obvious to one having ordinary skill in the art at the time of filing to modify the catheter of Lampropoulos with the braided structure of Stevens in order to predictably improve the maneuverability and durability of the device by providing enough rigidity to prevent kinking of the catheter shaft.
+It would have been obvious to one having ordinary skill in the art at the time of filing to modify the catheter of Towne with the braided structure of Stevens in order to predictably improve the maneuverability and durability of the device by providing enough rigidity to prevent kinking of the catheter shaft.

 Claim(s) 2 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Lampropoulos in view of Stevens, further in view of Lee (US 20130018307 A1).
+103 as being unpatentable over Towne in view of Lampropoulos, further in view of Stevens, further in view of Lee (US 20130018307 A1).

-Regarding claim 2, the combination of Lampropoulos and Stevens discloses the pigtail catheter of claim 1.
-However, the combination fails to specifically disclose wherein the distal pressure lumen has a generally circular cross-sectional shape, and wherein the proximal pressure lumen has a generally crescent or kidney cross-sectional shape that wraps partially around the distal pressure lumen.
+Regarding claim 2, the combination of Towne, Lampropoulos and Stevens discloses the pigtail catheter of claim 1.
+Towne additionally teaches the distal pressure lumen has a circular cross-sectional shape (see Fig. 2).
+However, the combination fails to specifically disclose wherein wherein the proximal pressure lumen has a crescent or kidney cross-sectional shape that wraps partially around the distal pressure lumen.

-Lee, in the same field of endeavor of a multi-lumen catheter, discloses wherein the distal pressure lumen has a generally circular cross-sectional shape, and wherein the proximal pressure lumen has a generally crescent or kidney cross-sectional shape that wraps partially around the distal pressure lumen (See Fig. 3A—crescent shaped lumen cross-section 314 wraps partially around circular lumen cross-section 312).
+Lee, in the same field of endeavor of a multi-lumen catheter, discloses wherein the distal pressure lumen has a circular cross-sectional shape, and wherein the proximal pressure lumen has a crescent or kidney cross-sectional shape that wraps partially around the distal pressure lumen (See Fig. 3A—crescent shaped lumen cross-section 314 wraps partially around circular lumen cross-section 312).

 Claim(s) 7-8 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Lampropoulos in view of Stevens, further in view of Guerra (US 20190175209 A1).
+103 as being unpatentable over Towne in view of Lampropoulos further in view of Stevens, further in view of Guerra (US 20190175209 A1).

-Regarding claim 7, the combination of Lampropoulos and Stevens discloses the pigtail catheter of claim 1.
+Regarding claim 7, the combination of Towne, Lampropoulos and Stevens discloses the pigtail catheter of claim 1.
 However, the combination fails to specifically disclose wherein the outer catheter wall comprises a first wall fiber adjacent to the proximal pressure lumen, the first wall fiber extending in an axial direction and having a non-extensional characteristic.

 Guerra, in the same field of endeavor of a multi-lumen catheter, discloses wherein the outer catheter wall comprises a first wall fiber adjacent to the proximal pressure lumen, the first wall fiber extending in an axial direction and having a non-extensional characteristic (Paragraph 0046-- The material of elongated catheter 20, second lumen 32 pigtail 50, second lumen or medical instrument exit aperture 25 may be reinforced with fibers, rings, or longitudinal ribs).